How to become a Locksmith?

 Interested in becoming a locksmith?
 The first thing you need to do is find an employer willing to take you on as an Apprentice.
 There are a number of ways to do this, including searching online, checking local newspapers and talking to the various employment agencies.
 You can also write to the local locksmiths in your area; better still, call them and ask if you can come and have a chat to them.

-Once you have found a Business to take you on as an Apprentice, the next step is to contact an Australian Apprenticeship Network Support Provider (Australia) or Industry Training Organisation (New Zealand).
-They will help you and your employer complete all the necessary documentation, and they will support you throughout your Apprenticeship.
+Once you have found a Business prepared to take you on as an Apprentice, the next step is to contact an Australian Apprenticeship Support Network provider (Australia) or Industry Training Organisation (New Zealand).
+They will help both you and your employer complete all the necessary documentation, and they will support you and your employer throughout your entire Apprenticeship.

-There is support available for eligible Apprentices in Australia and New Zealand, including Government funding.
+There is financial support available for eligible Apprentices in Australia and New Zealand, including Government funding.

 Mature Age Apprentices